Installing Kafka Connect connector plugins

 Additional, third-party connectors are not included.
 If you want to deploy and use a third-party connector, you must build a new Kafka image that includes the connector plugins that you want to use.
 Your new image will be based on the default Kafka image that is shipped in CSM Operator.
 If the connector plugins are included in the image, you will be able to deploy instances of these connectors using KafkaConnector resources.

-To build a new image, you reference connector plugin artifacts and configuration properties in your KafkaConnect resource.
-These properties specify the artifacts to include in the image as well as the target registry where the new image is pushed.
+To build a new image, you add various properties to your KafkaConnect resource.
+These properties specify what connector plugin artifacts to include in the image as well the target registry where the image is pushed.

 If valid configuration is included in the resource, Strimzi automatically builds a new Kafka image that includes the specified connector plugins.
 The image is built when you deploy your KafkaConnect resource.
 Specifically, Strimzi downloads the artifacts, builds the image, uploads it to the specified container registry, and then deploys Kafka Connect cluster.